LaurentEsc/Laravel-Subdomain-Localization/README.md

 Use `Router::url($routeName, $routeAttributes = null, $locale = null)` to generate an alternate version of the given route.
 This will return an url with the proper subdomain and also translate the uri if necessary.

 You can pass route parameters if necessary.
 If you don't give a specific locale, it will use the current locale.

+### Changelog

+To see what has changed in recent versions, see the [CHANGELOG](https://github.com/LaurentEsc/Laravel-Subdomain-Localization/blob/master/CHANGELOG.md).

 ### License